I Love Money: Season 3: Ryan Jenkins

-Season four
+Season 4

-I Love Money 4 had been announced as the follow-up to I Love Money 3.
+I Love Money 4 was produced as a follow-up to I Love Money 3.
+Production began in August 2009, immediately after the finish of filming for season three.
 In April 2010, it was confirmed by VH1 executive vice president Jeff Olde that neither season would air.
 Despite earlier indicating that the season would not air, it was later reported that the season had been placed into a late night time slot in September 2010, though viewer demand encouraged VH1 to later move the episode premiere to a prime time Wednesday time slot.
+Cast members indicated that the Jasmine Fiore murder scandal affected the filming and editing of the show, resulting in reduced alcohol consumption during production and the removal of some intense scenes.
 The contestants were selected from the shows Rock of Love, I Love New York, Real Chance of Love, For the Love of Ray J, Daisy of Love, and Megan Wants a Millionaire.
 They competed in physical and mental challenges in an attempt to win $250,000.
-The show premiered on September 16, 2010 with Craig J. Jackson as the host.
+The show premiered on September 16, 2010 under the name of just "I Love Money", with Craig J. Jackson as the host.
 The winner was Rock of Love's Mindy Hall.